iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 # Features

-Our first course of action was to include all DVC features related to data management and experiments in the extension.
+Our first priority was to include all DVC features related to data management and experiments.
 Here are the main features that are available when you install the extension right now:

 ## DVC View: experiments, metrics, and plots

-An entirely new view to manage your experiments.
-Run new experiments, analyze their outcomes through plots and metrics, and compare them to find the best model.
+The main feature of our extension is the DVC view, which provides a one-stop shop for everything related to your machine learning experiments.
+You can run new experiments from here and compare both metrics and plots for different models.
+Never has it been easier to analyze the results of your experiments and find the best model.

 ![Experiment tables to compare different experiments](/uploads/images/2022-06-14/dvc-view-experiments-table.png)